 Assisted Reproduction for Gays Living Abroad

-1. Becoming a Patient at RSC New England
+1. Becoming a Patient at IVF New England

-The first step is to have a telephone conversation with one of our Donor Egg and Gestational Surrogate Coordinators.
-You will not schedule your in-person consultation at RSC until you have selected an egg donor and a gestational surrogate and both have been screened and approved by RSC.
+The first step is to have a telephone conversation with one of our Donor Egg and Gestational Surrogacy Coordinators.
+You will not schedule your in-person consultation until you have selected an egg donor and a gestational surrogate and both have been screened and approved by IVF New England.
 To contact one of our Donor Egg Coordinators please call (781) 674-1295 Monday through Friday, 8:30 am to 5:00 pm EST.

 2. Selecting an Egg Donor